 - Using your site to attack another site

-- Spamming the internet with inappropriate links
+- To spam the Internet with inappropriate links

 - Just for fun

-Your hosting company may have server outages
+Your website host may have server outages

 How to backup your WordPress site with UpdraftPlus